IBM-Bluemix-Docs/mobilepush/push_troubleshooting.md

 ```
 {: codeblock}

-- If the `applicationId` is incorrectly configured, the initial request to {{site.data.keyword.mobilepushshort}} service will fail, hence the statusCode will be set to zero (0).
+- If the `applicationId` is incorrectly configured, the initial request to {{site.data.keyword.mobilepushshort}} service fails, hence the statusCode is set to zero (0).
 - A status code of 200 or 201 denotes a successful response.
-- In case the `clientSecret` is invalid, a 401 response will be set on the statusCode.
-The `response.reponse` element will contain description of the error.
+- In case the `clientSecret` is invalid.
+A 401 response will be set on the statusCode.
+The `response.reponse` element contains description of the error.

 ## Resolving {{site.data.keyword.mobilepushshort}} service error messages
 {: #troubleshooting_service_errors}